TCCQUPT/tc_learning_path/docs/git-and-github/git-functions.md

 ## 2. The workflow of Git

-我们通过一个机器人的比喻来理解三个仓库间的联系，以及整个Git的工作流。
+We use a robot metaphor to understand the relationships between three repositories and the entire Git workflow.

-- **Forking**: When you fork a repository, you create your own copy to work on. 由旗舰店开设分店，就是fork的过程，创建一个自己的副本。
+- **Forking**: When you fork a repository, you create your own copy to work on.
+  - Creating a branch store by the flagship store is the process of forking, making a copy of your own.

-- **Cloning**: After forking, you clone the repository to your local computer. 你想要对机器人模型做出一定的修改，需要实操调试，所以在家里复制了一个机器人来调试。同时为了保证不破坏这个机器人样本，你再创建一个机器人副本，在这上面修改，这就是创建分支。
+- **Cloning**: After forking, you clone the repository to your local computer.
+  - To modify the robot model, you need hands-on debugging.
+You copy a robot to your home for adjustments.
+To avoid damaging the original robot sample, you create a duplicate robot to modify — this is creating a branch.

 - **Commits**: Each time you save a change, Git creates a "commit" (a snapshot of your project at that moment).
+  - Every time you make a modification (e.g., adjusting the robot’s arm), you take a "snapshot" of your changes.
+This snapshot is a commit.

 - **Pushing**: Once you've made changes, push them to your forked repository.
-  - Example: Use the command `git push origin <branch-name>` to upload your changes.
+  - After finalizing your robot’s arm design, you ship the modified robot back to your branch store.
+This is pushing your changes.

 - **Pull Requests**: When your changes are ready, submit a Pull Request (PR) to the original repository.
   - Example: The maintainers of the original project will review your changes and decide whether to merge them.

-- **merge**: 原始仓库的审核员审核后，会将你的修改合并进去。这时因为我们的修改是在本地进行的，所以很可能在我们修改的过程中，别人也对相同的部分进行了修改，这就会产生冲突。最终怎么合并，由原始仓库管理人员决定。

-- **Pull**: 这一步实际上实在创建分支后，每一次修改前，拉取最新的原始仓库到本地，保证你的修改是在最新的版本上进行的。Pull from the remote repository，你可能并不是一次就完成机器人修改，可能今天做两小时，明天做两小时，在你没做的时候，其他人也能通过以上流程对机器人修改，并提交到旗舰店且合并。所以每次编辑前，都要拉取最新的旗舰店模型，在最新的基础上进行修改。这时同样有可能产生冲突，至于是否由最新的覆盖掉，还是保留你自己的修改，由你自己决定。
+  - You submit a design proposal to the flagship store, asking them to incorporate your arm design into their official model.
+This is a pull request.

+- **merge**: The original repository’s maintainers review your changes and decide whether to merge them.
+  - While you were modifying your local copy, others might have changed the same part of the robot, causing conflicts.
+The final decision on how to merge the changes lies with the flagship store’s managers.

+- **Pull**: Before every time starting new modifications, always pull the latest version from the original repository to ensure your work is based on the newest updates.
+  - You might not finish modifying the robot in one go (e.g., working two hours today and two tomorrow).
+While you’re paused, others might modify and merge their changes into the flagship store’s model.
+Before editing again, always pull the latest model from the flagship store to avoid conflicts.
+You can choose whether to overwrite your changes with the latest version or keep your modifications.

 ## 3. How Git Enables Version Control and Collaboration

 ### Version Control

-每一次commit都能够追溯

-- Git tracks changes through **commits** and **branches**, enabling version control.
+Git tracks changes through commits and branches, enabling precise version control.
+Each commit records who made the change, when it was made, and a description of the modifications.

 ### Collaboration

-任何时间、任何地点、任何人都能够对原始仓库进行刚刚那一系列的工作流操作，同时因为各自在各自forked仓库中，各自创建的分支中，所以互不干扰，相互协作。

-- GitHub facilitates collaboration through **forking**, **Pull Requests**, and **code reviews**. - This workflow ensures that multiple people can work on the same project without conflicts.

-## 4. Why This Workflow Works

-- **Isolation**: Each contributor works on their own fork and branches, avoiding conflicts.
-- **Transparency**: Every change is tracked, making it easy to see who did what and when.
-- **Collaboration**: Pull Requests encourage discussion and review, improving the quality of contributions.
+Anyone can contribute to the original repository from anywhere, at any time.
+By working in their own forked repositories and branches, collaborators avoid interference and enable parallel development.

 ## Next Steps